onthefritz/simplePaging/README.md

 There is a custom event that is triggered anytime anything changes with the paging (e.g. change pages, change search criteria, change dropdown, etc.)

-To access this event just create an event handler on the element that is holding the pager.
+To access this event, just create an event handler on the element that is holding the pager.
 For our case we would want to put it on the `pager` element.

 ~~~